 Deciding whether to have a daily schedule for your infant is really a matter of personal choice.

-Personally, I believe that a schedule benefits both mother and baby, as it will result in you both getting more sleep and lay the foundations of a stable daily life.
+Personally, I believe that a schedule benefits both mother and baby, as it will result in you both getting more sleep and laying the foundations of a stable daily life.

 And any infant daily schedule you create can be more flexible or more defined depending on what you feel most comfortable with!

-Everyone's infant schedule will differ slightly depending on the personality of your baby, your own preferences and what else is going on in your life in general.
+REMEMBER: Everyone’s infant daily schedule will differ slightly depending on the personality of your baby, your own preferences and what else is going on in your life in general.